semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 3. If this is your first integration, click **Setup First Integration**.
 Otherwise, click **Add integration**.
 In the drop-down menu that appears, select **Jira**.
 4. Follow the on-screen instructions to grant Semgrep the necessary permissions and set up the integration.
 5. Select the Jira instance you want to connect to when prompted.
 Choose one instance from the **Use app on** drop-down menu if you have multiple Jira instances.
    * **For deployments that have used a previous version of the Jira integration**: Ensure you're connecting to the same Jira instance you previously connected to.
-Please get in touch with Semgrep if you want to connect to a different Jira instance.
+Please contact Semgrep if you want to connect to a different Jira instance.

 ## Configure the integration